AmaniTechnologiesLtd/Public-IOS-SDK/README.md

     func onNoInternetConnection() {
         //do whatever when no internet connection
     }
+    func onEvent(name: String, Parameters: [String]?, type: String) {
+    	//type // Type returns list of EventType
+	//name // Name returns name of document.
+(If there is more than one document, it returns title of the button that is clicked.)
+	//parameter // Parameter returns response of upload. print("log : \(name), \(Parameters), \(type)")
+    }
     func onKYCSuccess(CustomerId: Int) {
         //do whatever when customer approved
     }